DerrikC/Campbell_D_SvgIcons/README.md

 # Campbell_D_SvgIcons
-This is a set of environmental sustainablility icons.
+This is a set of environmental sustainability icons.
 The icons will be scalable and responsive.